microsoft/WindowsAgentArena/src/win-arena-container/client/evaluation_examples_windows/TestCaseVariantExtension.md

 # Test Case Variant Extension

-## Overview
-This comprehensive guide outlines 4 methodologies for extending and customizing test case variants in Windows Arena testing scenarios.
+This document outlines 4 primary methods for extending test cases in Windows Arena:

-- Instruction-only modifications
-- JSON-based result variations
-- File-based result variations
-- Python evaluator function customizations
+1. **Instruction-Only Modification**: Generates new test variants by modifying only the natural language instructions while maintaining the same test steps and expected results.

+2. **Instruction and Evaluator(JSON) Modification**: Creates variants by changing both instructions and expected results in JSON format, while keeping test steps constant.

+3. **Instruction and Evaluator(File) Modification**: Specifically designed for test cases involving file outputs (xlsx, png, txt, etc.), allowing modifications to both instructions and expected file results.

+4. **Instruction and Evaluator(Python) Modification**: Enables deep customization through modifications to both instructions and the underlying Python evaluator functions.

 The base test cases referenced in this documentation are derived from the [example test suite](./examples), which serves as the foundation for variant implementations.